kermitt2/delft/Readme.md

 * Use dynamic data generator so that the training data do not need to stand completely in memory.

-* Load and manage efficiently an unlimited volume of pre-trained embedding: instead of loading pre-trained embeddings in memory - which is horribly slow in Python and limit the number of embeddings to be used simultaneously - the pre-trained embeddings are compiled the first time they are accessed and store efficiently in a LMDB database.
+* Load and manage efficiently an unlimited volume of pre-trained embedding: instead of loading pre-trained embeddings in memory - which is horribly slow in Python and limit the number of embeddings to be used simultaneously - the pre-trained embeddings are compiled the first time they are accessed and stored efficiently in a LMDB database.
 This permits to have the pre-trained embeddings immediatly "warm" (no load time), to free memory and to use any number of embeddings with a very negligible impact on runtime when using SSD.

 The medium term goal is then to provide good performance (accuracy, runtime, compactness) models to a production stack such as Java/Scala and C++.